annulen/sysdig-wiki/Writing-a-sysdig-Chisel,-a-Tutorial.md

 	return true
 end
 ```
 Usually, after receiving all the parameters, a chisel wants to initialize things before the capture starts.
-Doing that is just a matter of adding the on_init() function, which is called by the engine before receiveng the first event.
+Doing that is just a matter of adding the on_init() function, which is called by the engine before receiving the first event.

 In our case, since we want to count how many times a system call has been called, we need to know what system call type each of the captured events corresponds to.
-We also need the event direction, because sysdig generates two event (an enter one and an exit one) for every system call, and we don't want to double count.
+We also need the event direction, because sysdig generates two events (an enter one and an exit one) for every system call, and we don't want to double count.
 We instruct the engine to extract this data for us by requesting the _evt.type_ and _evt.dir_ fields to the engine from on_init(), with sysdig.request_field().

 sysdig.request_field() accepts any sysdig filter/display field.
 If you're curious about which fields you can use, take a look at the sysdig tutorial, or type
 > sysdig -l